blair-aitken/bac-calculator/README.md

 ## Overview

 The BAC calculator serves as a tool for determining alcohol dosing based on an adjusted Watson method.
-It's designed to assist in estimating the amount of alcohol required to reach a target BAC.
+The calculator is pre-configured for Vodka as the treatment and includes the most common target BACs reported in the literature.
+However, you are welcome to modify the JavaScript to change these settings as needed.

 ## Table of Contents